One of the earliest exhibitions, most likely the first one, was an exhibition of paintings in 1929.

 Thracian treasures turned out to be a very often used, but successful objects in archaeological exhibitions.
-On different occasions and with different exhibits, several temporary exhibitions were organized with artifacts from the Collections of the Institute of Archaeology with Museum.
+On different occasions and with different exhibits, several temporary exhibitions were organized with artifacts from the Collections of the National Archaeological Institute with Museum.

 - From May and September of 1997 Treasures of the National Museum of Archaeology exhibition was arranged.
 This ambitious task of this temporary exhibition was to present the long period of development of Thracian art.
 For the first time the audience was acquainted with artifacts from the necropolis at Trebenishte from the Collections of the Institute of Archaeology and Museum.

 - The Valley of the Thracian Kings exhibition was arranged in December 1997.
 It presented the results of a six years period of archaeological research in the valley of Kazanluk.
 The exhibition was organized under the patronage of the embassy of Switzerland.